josem6590/Power_BI_TheLook/README.md

 ### Visualisations
 I have tried to keep each reporting tab visually consistent with the following:
-Clear Title for the page, top left.<br>
+Clear title for the page, top left.<br>
 Filters always top right.<br>
 High-Level Overview Cards.<br>
 Then a mix of detail with tables and relevant graphs for easy viewing.<br>